-- Must run a 64-bit Linux distribution - Must have Docker version 1.13.1 or later installed - Must be configured with IP and DNS addresses
+- 64-bit Linux distribution

+- Docker version 1.13.1 or later installed

+- IP and DNS addresses configured

 Additionally, you should install all relevant patches on the operating system and perform appropriate security hardening tasks.

 Important: Install the current Docker version suggested by your operating system, unless that version is earlier than 1.13.1.
 The system cannot run with Docker versions prior to 1.13.1.